 Muon Optimizer.
 AdamW is the standard default, but we can do a lot better.

-Because Muon relies on specific 2D matrix properties of internal linear layers, it isn’t a drop-in replacement for everything.
-We simply split the workload: Muon optimizes the massive hidden transformer blocks, while standard AdamW handles the token embeddings and the language model head.
+Muon relies on 2D matrix properties of internal linear layers, so it’s not a drop-in replacement for everything.
+I split the workload: Muon handles the transformer blocks, AdamW handles the token embeddings and the language model head.

 muon_optimizer = Muon(model.blocks.parameters(), lr=0.02, weight_decay=0.01)